Shorty-Labs/esx_duty/README.md

 ### `/logJobTimes [jobName] [weekStartDate]`
 * Description: Sends a log to Discord with all players' daily and weekly duty times for the specified job and week commencing date.

 * Parameters:
 * - jobName: The name of the job to log times for.
 * - weekStartDate: The start date of the week in the format DD/MM/YY.

 * Permissions: Admins and job supervisors (boss) can use this command.

 ### `/jobcount [jobName]`
 * Description: Shows how many players are online for a specific job or all configured jobs.
+*
 * Parameters:
-- jobName (optional): The name of the job to get the count for.
+* - jobName (optional): The name of the job to get the count for.
 If not provided, it will show the count for all jobs.

 * Permissions: All players can use this command.

 ### `/resetdailytimes [jobName] [targetName]`
 * Description: Reset daily times for a specific job and optionally for a target player.

 * Parameters:
-- jobName: The name of the job to reset daily times for.
+* - jobName: The name of the job to reset daily times for.
-- targetName (optional): The name of the target player to reset daily times for.
+* - targetName (optional): The name of the target player to reset daily times for.
 If not provided, it will reset daily times for all players in the job.
+    - Test
 * Permissions: Admins and job supervisors (boss) can use this command.

 ### `/resetweeklytimes [jobName] [targetName]`